Denny-Lin/DDK_lightweight_trojan/README.md

 # DDK_lightweight_trojan
-An application that can transmit some information from server.
+* An application that can transmit some information from server.
+* I made this before and played for a while.
+* It can use local system call to do every IO behavior with no detection.
+* Maybe I will upload if necessary.
 <br><br/>

 ## Features